BlissRoms/Documentation-old/docs/BlissRoms/build-guide.md

 The build process will take a long time.
 Prepare to wait a few hours, even on a decent machine.

-#### I get an error about no `bacon` targets to build against, what's wrong?

-Sometimes there is a bug, or the ROM developers do not implement a `bacon` target to build against.
-In this case, you will need to find what name they use to initialize a full build of the ROM.
-Conventionally, it is supposed to be `bacon`, but some ROM developers change this name inadvertently, or actually have a bug that causes the build target to never be found.
-If you cannot locate the build target, ask the developers of the ROM.
-Alternatively, you can try poking around in `build/make/core/Makefile` to see what the build target name is.

 ### After building